jzeltman/data-stoar/README.md

 </div>

 ```
-There are three data attributes that data-stoar looks for on the script tag
+There are three data attributes that data-stoar looks for on a html tag
 1) `data-component` This is the name associated with the component when the array of found components is returned
-2) `data-component-config` This tells data-stoar that this particlar json is a config for all components found on the page of this component type.
+2) `data-component-config` This tells data-stoar that this particular json is a config for all components found on the page of this component type.
 So this json object will be passed to each component, in the example above, with the type `myNewComponent`.
-3) `data-component-instance` This attribute will tell data-stoar that you want this json data to go to a spicific instance of a component on the page.
+3) `data-component-instance` This attribute will tell data-stoar that you want this json data to go to a specific instance of a component on the page.
 In the case above `1`.
+4) If you have chosen to use data attributes to pass data to the data-stoar then all the other data attributes on the tag will be passed in the data or config objects returned in the data from data-stoar.

 In your javascript now you can create a new instance of the data-stoar by doing the following: